 Keep a lightweight, insulated jacket in your luggage year-round.
 You can drape it over yourself like a blanket and a hood can help block out harsh airport light.
 Large pockets are perfect for securing valuables on your person while you snooze and you can stuff the jacket into its own sleeve for a crude pillow.

 Some travelers need more creature comforts than a minimal puffy jacket thrown over them.
-For this, consider a small air mattress, travel pillow, or a sleeping bag.
+For this, consider a small air mattress, travel pillow or sleeping bag.
 These are especially relevant internationally.

-Establish a guard shift and create a roster – yes, even for a well-lit major airport.
+If you are traveling as part of a group, establish a guard shift and create a roster – even for a well-lit major airport.
 It might feel like overkill, but you’ll feel more comfortable knowing your items are safe.
 As a bonus, the ‘guard’ can keep tabs on any developments with your travel.

 If you are traveling with a disability, planning a trip—especially intern...